hauerdie/z-turn-board-hdmi-out/vhdl_example/README.md

 There is no oscillator for the PL part of the Zynq 7000 on the board.
 The processing_system7_0 IP can be used to generate a 74.25Mhz clock which can drive the in_clk.

 The Z-Turn board uses a SiI9022A HDMI Transmitter.
-Unfortunate there is not much information available on the part.
-The SiI9022A should be configured via i2c, but this is not needed.
+Unfortunate there is not much information available on the part. ~~The SiI9022A should be configured via i2c, but this is not needed.
 Even without configuration my TV shows the test pattern.
-But the output seem to be 1280x720p 85Hz.
+But the output seem to be 1280x720p 85Hz.~~
+I was wrong, the sii9022 needs to be configured via i2c.
+Without the powerup seuqzence, HDMI output will not be turned on.
+In the Vivado SDK project, there is a hello world example containing the sii9022 init.
+This is from the MYIR reference design.

 On the latest DVD from Myir there is now a reference design for HDMI output on the z-turn board which uses Xilinx IP.
 This can be used with the Webpack lisence without limitations.
 I was not able to get HDMI output on Linux till now, just crap on the screen.
 But the bare metall example works.